PanteraPolnocy/Minibee-Viewer/README.md

 **Updates (desktop):** after startup, Minibee checks [GitHub Releases](https://github.com/PanteraPolnocy/Minibee-Viewer/releases) for a newer version.
 Downloads and installs happen only if you confirm.
 Details in [PRIVACY.md](PRIVACY.md).

 **Source:** LGPL 2.1 - https://github.com/PanteraPolnocy/Minibee-Viewer

+## Pricing

+Minibee is, and will remain, **completely free to use**.
+There are no payments, subscriptions, premium tiers, or other costs associated with the viewer - and none are planned.
+You also won't need to create an account with Minibee or any additional service - only the accounts and authentication required by the Lab's own systems, as you'd expect.
+The goal is simply to provide a useful, native, multi-platform, accessible viewer / simple text client without putting a price tag on it.

 ## How Minibee connects